bchurchill/pldi19-equivalence-checker/README.md

 Program Alignment for Equivlance Checking" by Berkeley Churchill, Oded Padon, Rahul Sharma and Alex Aiken, presented at PLDI 2019.

-**Limitations** This artifact can be used to reproduce many of the results of the paper, but not all of them.
+**Limitations.** This artifact can be used to reproduce many of the results of the paper, but not all of them.
 In particular, the paper describes a system to discharge proof obligations concurrently using a large number of systems in the cloud.
 This artifact only supports discharging proof obligations on one core,